kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

 The Kubeflow endpoint is exposed with [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) 31380.
 If you don't have any experience on Kubernetes, you can [expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer) and access the **EXTERNAL_IP**.

+### Extra network setup requirement for VPC-Gen2 Clusters only.

+**NOTE** These steps are not required for Classic clusters, i.e. where `WORKER_NODE_PROVIDER` is set to `classic`.

+A VPC gen2 cluster does not assign a public ip address to the kubernetes master node by default.
+It provides access via a Load balancer, which is configured to allow only a set of ports over public internet.
+So to access the cluster's resources in VPC gen2 cluster, following steps are required.

+* Option 1: Configure via Load balancer.
+Follow: [expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer)

+* Option 2: If you need access to nodes or NodePort in the VPC, this can be achieved by starting another instance in the same VPC and assigning it a public ip(i.e. floating ip).
+Now either by ssh login to the instance or by creating a ssh socks proxy.

+for example:
+`ssh -D9999 root@new-instance-public-ip `

+And then configure socks proxy at `localhost:9999` and access cluster services.

 ### Multi-user, auth-enabled